cgwire/kitsu/docs/getting-started-production/README.md

 You can define, on the Gantt Schedule, the start and end date of each task type.
 The task types are the ones you have already added to your production.

-Put your cursor on the start date, and the cursor will change as a double arrow.
+Put your cursor on the start date; the cursor changes as a double arrow.
 Then drag and slide the start date.
 Do the same for the end date.

 ![Production Schedule gantt](../img/getting-started/schedule_production_task_type.png)